Testing dial pressure canner gauges

 - Gauges are checked within three working days of receipt and shipped for return.

 For more information, phone Presto Customer Service:

 NOTE: Only the above mentioned gauges can be checked by Presto.
 For specifics on other models of pressure canner gauges, please check with the manufacturer.
 All American for example, has been selling their pressure canners with both a dial and weighted gauge for each unit.
-Weighted gauges do not need to be tested, therefore a savings to the customer and the company.
+Weighted gauges do not need to be tested.

 Replacement gauges and other parts (e.g. gasket, safety plugs) for canner are often found at stores that sell food preservation equipment or from canner manufacturers.
 When ordering parts, be sure to provide your canner model number and describe the parts you need.

-Revised by Suzanne Driessen & Glenyce Peterson-Vangsness, Extension food safety educators, June 2016
+Revised by Suzanne Driessen and Glenyce Peterson-Vangsness, Extension food safety educators, June 2016